Styx4D/Galet/README.md

 conda create -n galet_qgis
 conda activate galet_qgis
 ```
+**You need every following step to be performed under the newly created galet_qgis conda environment**

 2 - Install qgis and the required client libraries by running
 ```bash